United Peninsula Lodge No. 24 A.F.A.M.

 • United Peninsula Contact

-• Sidney Shrine Club
+• South Vancouver Island Shrine Club No.56

 • Job's Daughters